 Hypothermia: A drop in one's core body temperature below 95 degrees.
 This may occur when exposure to the cold causes a person's body to lose heat faster than it can be produced.
-Hypothermia can occur with air temperatures of 60 to 65 degrees Fahrenheit (15-18 degrees Celsius).
+Hypothermia can occur with air temperatures below 65 degrees Fahrenheit (15-18 degrees Celsius).